boxcutter/ubuntu/README.md

 ## How to use the vagrant box

 Requires: Virtualbox 5, Vagrant.

 Go to https://app.vagrantup.com/commjoen/boxes/trainingbox and follow instructions.

 ## How to create your own box
-Requires: Virtualbox 5, Vagrant, Packer
+Requires: Virtualbox 5, Vagrant, Packer.

 - prepare a release at https://app.vagrantup.com
 - update `box_tag` in ubuntu.json